Lifestyle

 TAX RATING FOR RETIREES: Tax Friendly

-If you’re looking specifically for the best retirement communities in Delaware, Dover is likely your best option.
-You’ll find multiple 55-plus communities, as well as some of the best neighborhoods in Delaware overall.
-You’ll also get plenty of dining options and attractions, including sporting and cultural events.
+Dover is one of the best retirement communities in Delaware, with multiple 55-plus communities and some of the best neighborhoods in Delaware overall.
+Costs are a bit higher than the national average, but in return, you’ll get plenty of dining options and attractions, including sporting and cultural events.

 Ready to build your dream retirement in Delaware?